Raynos/stream-handbook/readme.markdown

 and [unix philosophy](http://www.faqs.org/docs/artu/ch01s06.html)
 but there are many other important abstractions worth considering.
-Just remember that [technical debt](http://c2.com/cgi/wiki?TechnicalDebt) is the enemy and seek the best abstractions for the problem at hand.
+Just remember that [technical debt](http://c2.com/cgi/wiki?TechnicalDebt) is the enemy and to seek the best abstractions for the problem at hand.

 ***